SamChou19815/github-query/README.md

 - `core/` contains type definitions and pure object processor functions.
 This is the foundation for all packages below.
 - `backend/` contains the code to fetch data from GitHub GraphQL API, storing and fetching them into Firestore.
 This is the foundation for CLI and Firebase Functions.
-- `cli/` contains a simple CLI tool that allows you to fetch and store all or part of the GitHub repository history and store them to the database. `./github-query-cli` at the root is its simple bash script wrapper.
+It also contains a simple CLI tool that allows you to fetch and store all or part of the GitHub repository history and store them to the database. `./github-query-cli` at the root is its simple bash script wrapper.
 - `functions/` contains some Firebase functions that maintains the database on the backend.
   Currently, it can fetch data periodically and serve all recent data to the client.
 - `frontend/` contains all the frontend code that displays and computes metrics for users.